VOLTTRON/volttron/docs/source/core_services/control/AuthenticationCommands.rst

 	comments []:
 	enabled [True]:

-Note: In the current VOLTTRON deployment, only capabilities parameter is used to allow authorization of exported RPC methods.
-Rest of the parameters are placeholder for future authentication features.
+Note: Domain, roles and groups parameters are not being used in VOLTTRON 4.0 version and are placeholders for future implementation.